Surveys, Studies, Investigations, Training and Special Purpose Activities Relating to Environmental Justice

 Renewals

-Generally, EPA incrementally funds grants and cooperative agreements for surveys, studies, and investigations.
+EPA may in appropriate cases incrementally funds grants and cooperative agreements for surveys, studies, training (including technical assistance) and investigations.
 Approval of subsequent funding increments is dependent on satisfactory project progress, continued relevance of the project to EPA's priorities, and availability of funds.

 How are proposals selected?